 - Inspect your fire extinguisher(s).
 We’ll assume you have and know how to use an extinguisher.
 This inspection doesn’t require much: ensure it has easy access (not being blocked by a garbage can or anything else), that the gauge shows adequate pressure, and that it has no visible signs of wear and tear.

-- Check water softener, add salt if needed.
+- Check the water softener, and add salt if needed.
 You shouldn’t need to add salt every month, but better to check anyway, as it only takes about 5 seconds.

 - Test your water heater’s pressure relief valve.
 This will prevent mineral and corrosion buildup, which safeguards against leaks.
 It will also help your heater run more efficiently.